amidevous/PKHeX/README.md

 ## Building for Linux or MacOSX online version 23.10.11 latest work on wine

+install dependencie

-install wine 9.0 (multiarch require) or + and winetricks 20240105 or +
+wine version = 9.0 (multiarch require) or +
+winetricks version =  20240105 or +
+zenity
+wget
+make

 for Mac OSX install Xcode with apple web site and wine-stable winetricks zenity and wget with homebrew